 If your ex-spouse gets remarried but you do not then your benefits under Social Security will not be impacted at all.
 If you remarry you generally cannot collect benefits any longer based on your ex-spouse’s retirement or disability eligibility.
 You could, however, receive benefits based on your current spouse’s retirement or disability record.

 What happens to your Social Security benefits if your ex-spouse dies?

 If the unfortunate occurs and your ex-spouse passes away, you may be eligible to receive survivors’ benefits under Social Security.
 Your ability to receive benefits would be based on your ex-spouse’s earnings record.
 You can also qualify for a death benefit if your ex-spouse was entitled to receive Social Security benefits.
-The marriage must have lasted at least ten years before your divorce was finalized, however.
+However, the marriage must have lasted at least ten years before your divorce was finalized.
 You must be at least sixty years old to receive a survivor’s benefit (or between 50 and 60 if you are disabled).
 You cannot be married, either.
 Finally, if you are entitled to receive a retirement benefit that is at least 100% of your deceased spouse’s benefit then you cannot receive a survivor’s benefit.

 Why is managing risk an important part of a Texas divorce case?

 If you face risk in the way of injury or loss of some sort it would make sense to buy insurance to compensate you if that risk turns into a reality.
 This is why people buy life and health insurance.
 If you get sick, injured, or pass away, these insurance policies would either compensate a beneficiary or could help you shift the burden of paying for expensive procedures and medication.